TVs · Resale guide

 Essential Checks

-- Run dead pixel test — Play solid colour videos (red, green, blue, white, black) on YouTube at full brightness and scan the screen for any tiny black, white, or stuck coloured dots.
+- Run dead pixel test — Play solid colour videos (red, green, blue, white, black) full screen at full brightness.
+Look closely for any tiny black, white, or stuck-colour dots.

-- Check for backlight bleeding — Display a pure black screen in a dark room.
-Look for any light leaking from the edges or corners, which is common but can be severe on some units.
+- Check for backlight bleeding — Display a pure black screen in a dark room and look for light leaking from the edges or corners.
+This is common but excessive bleeding is a red flag.

-- Check for burn-in — Display a white or light grey screen and look for any faint, ghost-like images from static logos or channels.
-While less common on QLED than OLED, it’s worth checking.
+- Check for burn-in — Not typically an issue for QLED, but display a white or uniform grey screen to check for any ghost images from static logos or UI elements.

-- Test built-in speakers — Play a stereo test video on YouTube to ensure both left and right channels are working and sound is clear.
+- Test built-in speakers — Play a stereo test video from YouTube to ensure both left and right channels work clearly without distortion or crackling.

-- Test smart TV features — Connect to Wi-Fi, open a few apps (Netflix, YouTube), and check their loading speed and responsiveness.
-Ensure the remote works smoothly with the smart interface.
+- Test smart TV features — Connect to WiFi, open a few popular apps (Netflix, YouTube), and navigate the interface to check for speed and responsiveness.

-- Check model number — Verify the model number on the sticker at the back of the TV matches what the seller claims.
-Look up its original launch specs online.
+- Check model number — Verify the model number on the back panel sticker matches the seller’s claim.
+Look it up online to confirm original specs and launch year.

-- Test USB ports — Plug in a pen drive with a video file and try playing it through the TV’s media player to ensure USB ports are functional.
+- Test USB ports — Plug in a pen drive with a video file and try playing it to verify the USB ports are functional.

-- Check for panel cracks — Run your finger along the entire edge of the screen.
-Hairline cracks might not be visible when the screen is lit but can spread over time.
+- Check for panel cracks — Run your finger gently along the edges of the screen.
+Hairline cracks often won’t show on a lit screen but can lead to larger issues.

 Insider Checks